xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 .. rubric:: Step 1

 - Ask David for the initial system file.
 Normally, you would fill out a "questionnaire" available at the ftp server - http://bio3d.colorado.edu/ftp/SerialEM/questionnaire.txt and send it to David.
 David will then create a framework file on the same ftp server for you to download.
 This framework file is a zip file, you can download it to local like Desktop and unzip it by double clicking on the file.
-Beside a sub-folder "Admin" created under ``C:\\ProgramData\\SerialEM``, the most important file in the framework is one initial system file called ``SerailEMproperties.txt``.
+Beside a sub-folder "Admin" created under "C:\\ProgramData\\SerialEM", the most important file in the framework is one initial system file called "SerialEMproperties.txt".
 You must have this file to get started.
 Please refer to the SerialEM webpage for the latest information regarding this.

 .. rubric:: Step 2

-- Make sure your camera computer and microscope computer are on the same network.
-For example, K2 computer can be configured to have a network interface with IP address 192.168.1.2, and FEI scope with 192.168.1.1.
+- Make sure your camera computer and microscope computer are on the same local network.
+For example, K2/3 computer can be configured to have a network interface with IP address 192.168.1.2, and FEI scope with 192.168.1.1.
 And they should be able to *ping* each other.
-You might be confused by Gatan's DM aleady being able to communicate with scope, as it can detect magnification change of scope.
+- You might be confused by Gatan's DM aleady being able to communicate with scope, as it can detect magnification change of scope.
 However, this DM connection to scope is usually via serial port by a direct serial cable.
 SerialEM uses standard TCP/IP to communicate to a remote computer and therefore requires a standard network setup in place.

 .. rubric:: Step 3

 - Decide which computer to install SerialEM.
 In theory, you can install SerialEM on either computer - camera or microscope.
-For K2 camera, SerialEM should be normally installed on the K2 computer, as K2 image returning to SerialEM is usually faster than via network.
+For K2/3 camera, SerialEM should be normally installed on the K2/3 computer, as K2/3 image returning to SerialEM locally is usually faster than via network.

 .. rubric:: Step 4